stormmind-ch/report/chapters/ch2theoretical_background/sub2_machine_learning.typ

 A #abbr.a[FNN] trained with backpropagation, which is discussed in @backprop, can be illustrated as a directed acyclic graph with inter-connections.
 It contains a set of neurons distributed in different layers.
 - Each neuron has an activation function.
-- The first layer, shown on the left side in @nn-img, is called the input layer and has no predacessors.
+- The first layer, shown on the left side in @nn-img, is called the input layer and has no predecessors.
 Furthermore, its input value the same as their output value.
 - The last layer, shown on the right side in @nn-img, is called the output layer and has no successors.
 Its value represents the output of the Network.
 - All other neurons are grouped in the so called hidden layers.
 In @nn-img this is represented by the layer in the middle.
 A neural network can have an arbitrary amount of hidden layers.
-- The edges in the graph, are the weights, which represent an arbitrary number in $RR$ and are updated during the trianing process.
+- The edges in the graph, are the weights, which represent an arbitrary number in $RR$ and are updated during the training process.

 #figure(image("images/Neural_Network_Illustration.png", width: 60%),
 caption: [Illustration of a Neural Network with 3 layers.
 Illustrated with @NNSVG])